The Phantom Reckoning

 In early October of last year, The New York Times published its initial report on the monstrosities of Harvey Weinstein.
 The New Yorker followed soon after with its own story about Weinstein’s alleged abuses.
 And then: Floodgates opened. #MeToo expanded.
 The revelations inspired more revelations, and more, and more, line-by-line additions to a story that was both intensely personal and widely shared.

 #MeToo, accordingly, soon became discussed among the media not only as a movement, but also as a more direct project of moral accountability.
-“The media industry ‘reckoned,’ The New York Times put it in mid-October, two weeks after it published the first round of Weinstein allegations, “with why it took so long for ‘the worst-kept secret’ in Hollywood and New York to be published.”
-Before the month was out, Chris Hayes would be noting on MSNBC that “it seems like, oh, there’s this sort of day of reckoning has come for a lot of people”; The Washington Post would be declaring “a moment of reckoning for men—and the behavior we can no longer ignore”; The Atlantic would be assessing the behavior of the magazine journalist Leon Wieseltier, and of people who had moved in his orbit, as “a reckoning”; CNN would be pointing to the Weinstein reports as “the beginning of a long-overdue reckoning about sexual assault and harassment.”
+“The media industry ‘reckoned,’” The New York Times put it in mid-October, two weeks after it published the first round of Weinstein allegations, “with why it took so long for ‘the worst-kept secret’ in Hollywood and New York to be published.”
+Before the month was out, Chris Hayes would be noting on MSNBC that “it seems like there’s this sort of day of reckoning that has come for a lot of people”; The Washington Post would be declaring “a moment of reckoning for men—and the behavior we can no longer ignore”; The Atlantic would be assessing the behavior of the magazine journalist Leon Wieseltier, and of people who had moved in his orbit, as “a reckoning”; CNN would be pointing to the Weinstein reports as “the beginning of a long-overdue reckoning about sexual assault and harassment.”

-Even in the heavy-hearted analysis that accompanied the revelations, there was a heady optimism.
+Even in the heavy-hearted analysis that accompanied the #MeToo revelations, there was a heady optimism.
 Reckoning: The term evokes at once the precision of the ledger and the broad scope of human fallibility; it assumes the existence, and the promise, of a universe governed by structured moralities.
 (The Oxford English Dictionary offers as its first definition of the term “the action or an act of accounting to God after death for (one’s) conduct in life; an account so given; the occasion of giving such an account, the Last Judgement.”)
 The painful revelations of #MeToo, the logic of the reckoning seemed to whisper, would not be made in vain.
 All the buried traumas, dredged and surfaced; all the newly shared stories; all the determined bravery: They would be worth something, in the end.
 They would have a purpose.
 They would make a change.
 That is the point of a reckoning.

-Nearly a year later, however, the world is awash with news of Les Moonves and his shadow-ouster, of Louis C.K. and his self-centric comeback, of the radio host John Hockenberry and the paean to self-pity he published this week in Harper’s, of the broadcaster Jian Ghomeshi and his very similar work of essayistic solipsism—mournful in tone and illustrated with Edvard Munch’s Evening, Melancholy I—published on Friday in the New York Review of Books.
+Nearly a year later, however, the world is awash with news of Les Moonves and his shadow-ouster, of Louis C.K. and his blithely self-centric comeback, of the radio host John Hockenberry and the paean to self-pity he published this week in Harper’s, of the broadcaster Jian Ghomeshi and his very similar work of essayistic solipsism—mournful in tone and illustrated with Edvard Munch’s Evening, Melancholy I—published on Friday in the New York Review of Books.
 Scholars clamored to defend the star NYU professor Avital Ronell when she was accused, by a former Ph.D advisee, of sexual harassment and assault, retaliation, and stalking.
 (Her fellow academics’ defense cited, in part, Ronell’s “brilliant scholarship” and “international standing and reputation” as evidence that her accuser must be lying.)
 Bill Clinton gets angry, still, when asked extremely basic questions about his relationship with Monica Lewinsky.
 Bill Shine, the executive dismissed from Fox News for his complicity in the culture of sexual harassment long allowed to flourish at the network, was recently promoted to the White House.
 The president of the United States, himself accused of sexual misconduct, thus far fruitlessly, by more than 20 women, was the one who elevated him.

 There are so many failed reckonings lurking within the broader one: Bill O’Reilly’s.
 R. Kelly’s.
 Mel Gibson’s.
 Floyd Mayweather’s.
 Ken Friedman’s.
 Garrison Keillor’s.
 Mark Halperin’s.
 Asia Argento’s.
 The TV anchor Matt Lauer, having made precious little public statement on his firing or its circumstances (the alleged assaults, the bullying, the remote-locked door), has reportedly been telling fans in New York City, “Don’t worry, I’ll be back on TV.”
 The talk-show host Charlie Rose, summoning the strain of misogyny that insists on women’s propensity to be at once histrionic and confused, now says that some who accused him of misconduct were simply confusing “banter” (friendly! collegial! complimentary!) with abuse.
 The chef Mario Batali, having been accused by several women of inappropriate touching in a pattern spanning two decades, stepped back, took a long, hard look at himself, and offered up a recipe for cinnamon rolls.

 Batali has apologized.
 He has since engaged in charity work.
 He has gone through the motions, it seems, of reconciliation.
 But he has offered, beyond the theater, little proof of deeper reckoning.
 Nor has Lauer.
 Nor has Rose.
 Nor have so many others who have faced allegations of misbehavior in #MeToo, directly or through passive acts of complicity.
 The Michigan State University doctor Larry Nassar, convicted of sexually assaulting 265—265—of the women and girls who had trusted him with their medical care, has been sentenced to at least 40 years in prison; many of the people accused of enabling him, however, continue to work at the university.
-The Catholic Church has been recently roiled with yet more horrific revelations of its sexual abuse of children—this time because of a finding, made by the Supreme Court of Pennsylvania, that more than 300 priests across the state had abused at least 1,000 (known) victims.
+The Catholic Church has been recently roiled with yet more horrific revelations of its sexual abuse of children—this time because of a finding, released by the Supreme Court of Pennsylvania, that more than 300 priests across the state had abused at least 1,000 (known) victims.
 The numbers are staggering.
-So, however, is this one: The extent of the public reckoning in the case of the Church, so far, has been for the most part the (self-requested) resignation of a single cardinal.
+They have been countered, thus far, with a staggering narrowness on the part of the Church as it has reacted to the revelations.

 Power corrupts; systemic power corrupts systemically.
-Here is Ghomeshi, discussing what it feels like to be implicated in #MeToo—and offering a moment of stark honesty within an essay that otherwise serves up a blithely revisionist treatment of Ghomeshi’s own recent history: “Even if your lips are speaking words of contrition, your mind is a ferment of petty, selfish fury.”
+The patterns are entrenched; this is why they don’t come forward.
+Here is Ghomeshi, discussing what it feels like to be implicated in #MeToo—and offering a moment of stark honesty within an essay that otherwise serves up a slyly revisionist treatment of Ghomeshi’s own recent history: “Even if your lips are speaking words of contrition, your mind is a ferment of petty, selfish fury.”

 * * *

 A few weeks ago, Louis C.K.—accused not only of masturbating in front of several of his female colleagues, but also of suggesting that their stories about his behavior had been self-interested lies, thus compromising their reputations and their careers—made his return to the stand-up stage.
 The comeback was a surprise, both for the people in the audience at New York’s Comedy Cellar as well as for the public at large; in the room, it was greeted, The New York Times reports, with an enthusiastic ovation.
 Not everyone was so excited, however.
-The return was made entirely on C.K.’s terms; and it was remarkable, my colleague Hannah Giorgis wrote, how little of C.K.’s self-authored “redemption” story involved actual redemption.
-The comic, in his return, reportedly made jokes about rape whistles but made no mention of the women he had mistreated; indeed, he seemed to have seen no need to.
+The return was made entirely on C.K.’s terms; and it was remarkable, my colleague Hannah Giorgis wrote, how little of C.K.’s self-authored “redemption” story involved the stuff of real redemption.
+The comic, in his “comeback,” reportedly made jokes about rape whistles but made no mention of the women he had mistreated; indeed, he seemed to have seen no need to.

 Then there’s the inevitable question of Louis C.K.
 Netflix canceled a deal with him after he admitted to sexual misconduct.
 But would the service have him back?
 After I posed the question—weeks before he returned to do a club set—Ms. Nishimura and Mr. Praw paused to reflect.
 This extended into a minute before a publicist interrupted, saying they wouldn’t be able to answer.